Skip to main content

 • The header files are at the_optimizer/the_optimizer_bindings.{h,hpp}

-• The static and dynamical library files are located in the_optimizer/target/{debug,release} (depending on whether it was a debug or release build)
+• The static and dynamic library files are located in the_optimizer/target/{debug,release} (depending on whether it was a debug or release build)

 Note that the_optimizer is the name given to the optimizer in the Python codegen above.